bph505/bootcamp-challenge-01/README.md

 Our first challenge is to clean up the code in general whilst also adding in lines to clean up the look of the CSS and HTML.
-We would also be adding features that make the website more accessable to people as well as help it in search engines.
+We would also be adding features that make the website more accesseble to people as well as help it in search engines.
+Doing all this while not changing how the website works.